resbaz/resbaz2019/sydney/faqs.md

 Registrations will open around mid-July.

-To be notified when registration opens, and to keep up to date with what's happening please join our mailing list:
+To be notified when registration opens, and to keep up to date with what's happening please <a href="https://docs.google.com/forms/d/e/1FAIpQLSf84vKYZADlIzdNvAcSW9mSZbU9XYhIqZKxaRdmMDDBm5dgNQ/viewform">join our mailing list</a>.
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf84vKYZADlIzdNvAcSW9mSZbU9XYhIqZKxaRdmMDDBm5dgNQ/viewform?embedded=true" width="640" height="466" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ## Will I need a laptop?